kri-nagend/PHP-Database-Site/README.md

 # PHP-Database-Site
-A PHP front-end site that can be used to modify a SQL database
+A PHP front-end site that can be used to access/modify a SQL database